 - The new loan amount

-A cash out refinance is typically used by investors who have equity in an existing home or investment property.
-These investors use a cash out refinance to extract their equity and purchase either a new investment property or renovate an existing investment property.
-The because the new loan amount is above the old mortgage balance and the difference is pocketed in cash.
+A cash-out refinance is typically used by investors who have at least 30 percent to 40 percent equity in an existing investment property.
+These investors use a cash-out refinance to extract their equity and purchase either a new investment property or renovate an existing investment property.
+The new loan amount must be higher the old mortgage balance and the difference is pocketed in cash.

 - Short-term fix-and-flippers looking to purchase, renovate, and flip a new investment property.